- Fawns are born without a scent. The doe will stay away from her fawn so she does not attract a predator with her scent.

-- A Fawn’s defence strategy is to lie very still for long periods while waiting for the return of their mothers.
-Their spots offer it great camouflage while hiding in the woods.
+- A fawn’s defence strategy is to lie very still for long periods while waiting for the return of their mothers.
+Their spot offers it great camouflage while hiding in the woods.

 - Does often visit only a few times a day to nurse but, are often watching from a distance.

 Healthy fawn photo courtesy Moose Mountain R & R.

 - Doe is known to be dead.
 For example: a fawn is found next to a dead doe on the highway;

 - Fawn has obvious signs of injuries – bleeding, broken limbs, flies and maggots;

 - The fawn has been chased or attacked by domestic animals;

 - The fawn has not moved in over 24 hours;